ingydotnet/pyplay-py/README.rst

 -----

-``pyplay`` is a command line tool that invokes the interactive Python shell, but it starts up with tab completion turned on, some common modules preloaded and optionally some startup python commands run.
+``pyplay`` is a command line tool that invokes the interactive Python shell, but starts it up with tab completion turned on, common paths added to ``sys.path``, common modules preloaded and optionally some startup python commands run.

 It is configurable, both at a system-wide level and a per project (directory) level.